industrial-edge/iot-gateway/README.md

 - The Bottle filling example project is loaded to a PLC on which a OPC-UA server is running
 - The minimum publishing interval and sampling interval of the OPC UA server of the PLC is set to 100ms
-- The following Apps are installed on the Industrial Edge Device (IED):
+- The following Apps are installed on the Industrial Edge Device (IED): *Databus, Common Import Converter, IIH Registry Service, IIH Essentials, OPC UA Connector, Cloud Connector and Flow Creator*
-  - Databus
-  - Common Import Converter
-  - IIH Registry Service
-  - IIH Essentials
-  - OPC UA Connector
-  - Cloud Connector
-  - Flow Creator
-- The following Apps are installed on the Industrial Edge Management (IEM) in the *Application Manager* Platform:
+- The following Apps are installed on the Industrial Edge Management (IEM) in the *Application Manager* Platform: *Databus Configurator, Common Connector Configurator and Cloud Connector Configurator*
-  - Databus Configurator
-  - Common Connector Configurator
-  - Cloud Connector Configurator
 - Access to AWS with permission to create IoT Devices and policies

 ### TIA Project